Skip to main content

 Overview

-Publish processed data back to Kafka topics with Avro or JSON serialization.
+Publish processed data to Kafka topics with Avro or JSON serialization.
+Connection and Schema Registry credentials are supplied through a Goldsky secret, not the pipeline YAML.

 Configuration